Per Leegaard

-Per Leegaard (born 15 July 1982) is a Danish team handball player.
-He currently plays for the Danish club Viborg HK.
+Per Leegaard (born 15 July 1982 in Thisted, Denmark) is a Danish former team handball player.
+He played for the Danish clubs Team Tvis Holstebro, Viborg HK and Skjern Håndbold.
+He retired in 2012 due to muscle injuries after being in rehabilitation for a year.

 He has made several appearances for the Danish national handball team, winning bronze medals at the 2006 European Men's Handball Championship and the 2007 World Men's Handball Championship.